ssuhazip/2407068-2401224-2404000-2407990-2407859-2408551-MA1805-Final-Project/README.md

 **Control Keys/Movement/Combat:** The user will be able to use the cursor to left click on the buttons on the intro screen, then they are also able to use left click or spacebar to skip the scroll screen.

-The player will be able to use the WASD keys to move the character around; and since they will be engaging in combat with various enemies, they would be able to use a knife by left clicking to get the dagger up on the screen, then right clicking to deal damage to those attacking them.
+The player will be able to use the WASD keys to move the character around; and since they will be engaging in combat with various enemies, they would be able to use a knife by left clicking to get the dagger up on the screen.
 If the player also steps on any of the tiles that has the skull and bones on it, it is an instant death.

+Once the player manages to get on the same tile as the crown, the player can click on the crown and they would immediatley be taken to the winnner screen.

+## A NOTE FROM US-
+Although we initially aimed to code 3 levels where each item would be held, we unfortunately did not manage to code all three and only coded the first level due to several challenges we had encountered, such as some peoples codes not functioning; and coding the first level was too time consuming.
+We also unfortunetley did not manage to get the combat aspect of the game to function, Allyssa and Imogen both attempted to code this but was both unsuccessful.

+Therefore, since we didn't manage to get this aspect of the game done, the main objective of the game to do is to avoid stepping on the tile traps as well as running away from all of the enemies, in order to obtain the crown.

 ## AESTHETIC
 Main aestheitc/atmosphere we are aiming for: